National law relating to the EPC

 Available formats & updating

-The PDF file contains the latest printable edition (17th, as at September 2015).
-This is the best version for off-line browsing, including full-text search functionality.
+The PDF file contains the latest printable edition (18th edition, October 2017).
+This is the best version for offline browsing, including full-text search functionality.

 An updated list of current bank accounts of national patent offices (for paying EP-related renewal and other fees) has been extracted from Part VIII of the booklet and is available as a PDF file.